2i2c-org/2i2c-org.github.io/content/blog/2024/value-proposition/index.md

   </p>
 </div>

-We believe that this leans into and builds upon the way we've described our service so far.
+This is an exciting direction that leans into and builds upon the way we've described our service so far.
 It recognizes that the value in our service doesn't end with simple access to an interactive computing environment, but lies in how that environment's tools empower a community to create and share knowledge with one another.

 We believe that this is an exciting direction to build towards, because it is based in the value of the collection of communities we serve, and the way that this network can be greater than the sum of its parts.